-Secondary Easement Rights
+29. Secondary Easement Rights

-Landowners and developers should ensure that development of their property will not impair the Company's Secondary Easement Rights, particularly the Secondary Easement Rights of ingress and egress to a Primary Easement.
-For example, if the Company's Facilities are located in an area that is geographically isolated, such as on a peninsula, development of the property should not block or impair the Company's access to the Primary Easement from the nearest public or private road.
+Landowners and developers should ensure that development of their property will not impair the Company's Secondary Easement Rights, particularly the Secondary Easement Rights of ingress to and egress from a Primary Easement.
+For example, if the Company's Facilities are located in an area that is topographically isolated, such as on a peninsula or surrounded on three sides by steep grades, development of the property should not block or impair the Company's access to the Primary Easement from the nearest public or private road.
 In developing property, a landowner or developer should ensure that the Company has a fairly straight, level, and unobstructed access route at least twenty (20) feet in width from the nearest public or private road to the Primary Easement.